 Equal Opportunities

-Heltwate School students will have equal opportunities to access, take part in and succeed in mathematics.
+Heltwate School students will have equal opportunities to access, take part in and succeed in Mathematics.
 All students, regardless of race, gender, physical or learning disabilities or social origins are entitled to be included and achieve.
 Our policy is to enable all students to experience success.

 All aspects of safeguarding will be embedded into the life of the school and will be adhered to and be the responsibility of all staff.